Asabeneh/30-Days-Of-JavaScript/readMe.md

 year_2020
 ```

-The first and second variables on the list follows the camelCase convention of declaring in JavaScript.
+The first and second variables on the list follow the camelCase convention of declaring in JavaScript.
 In this material, we will use camelCase variables(camelWithOneHump).
-We use CamelCase(CamelWithTwoHump) to declare classes, we will discuss about classes and objects in other section.
+We use CamelCase(CamelWithTwoHump) to declare classes, we will discuss classes and objects in another section.

 Example of invalid variables: